 Our mission is to illuminate the art in Fine Craft and the craft in Fine Art by selecting work that is challenging on many levels: technical, aesthetic, conceptual – and in terms of its ability to simply delight the human soul.

 Chandler Swain and Richard Skrobecki opened General Fine Craft in April 2013.
-They both live in the Almonte area and, when the perfect storefront in the centre of town became available, they created a vision for this dynamic new space for art and fine craft.
 Each are recognized studio potters with many years of experience making and promoting their own distinctive styles of work.
 Their first collaboration was in 2005 with the creation of the popular 260 Fingers annual ceramic exhibition in Ottawa.
+With General Fine Craft, they brought to life a vision for a dynamic new space for art and fine craft.
+Jewellerymaker Meredith Kucey joined them as part-time gallery assistant in 2015.

-Richard continues to run the gallery with the same spirit of exploration and emphasis on quality craftsmanship by Canadian makers.
+Richard Skrobecki continues to run the gallery with the same spirit of exploration and emphasis on quality craftsmanship by Canadian makers.
+Please contact him for any inquiries: email@example.com

 General Fine Craft is pleased to be distributor for Louis Helbig’s influencial book BEAUTIFUL DESTRUCTION.